anaceliacunha/dto-poc/libs/README.md

 - `libs/python-lib/src/activate_api_models/` - Python models and APIs
 - `libs/ts-lib/src/` - TypeScript models and APIs

 The build process compiles/packages this generated code without any intermediate copying steps.
-All domains (e.g., demo, assortment) contribute to the same shared library packages.
+All domains (e.g., demo, assortment, promo) contribute to the same shared library packages.

+> 📖 **For detailed usage examples** of how to consume these libraries in Java, Python, and React applications (including Artifactory configuration), see the "Using the Libraries in Your Applications" section in the main [README.md](../README.md).

 ## Directory Structure